ignite/cli/.gitpod/readme.md

 ## Starport features

-* Scaffold modules, messages, types with CRUD operations, IBC packets and more
+* Scaffold modules, messages, types with CRUD operations, IBC packets, and more
 * Start a blockchain node in development with hot-reloading
 * Connect to other blockchains with a built-in IBC relayer
 * Use automatically generated TypeScript/Vuex clients to interact with your blockchain